openxc/openxc-python/docs/index.rst

 -------------

-If you intend to use the library to connect to a CAN translator via USB, you must also install a native USB backend - `libusb-1.0` is the reccomend library.
+If you intend to use the library to connect to a CAN translator via USB, you must also install a native USB backend - `libusb-1.0` is the recommended library.

 - **Mac OS X**